copp1723/onekeel_agent/HYBRID-INGESTION-README.md

-# Hybrid Ingestion for CRM Reports
+# [DEPRECATED] Hybrid Ingestion for CRM Reports

+**NOTE: This document describes a deprecated implementation that has been replaced by the email-only ingestion approach.
+It is kept for historical reference only.
+Please refer to EMAIL-INGESTION-README.md for the current implementation.**

-This document explains the hybrid approach for ingesting CRM reports from various platforms like VinSolutions and VAUTO, with both email-based and browser-based automation strategies.
+This document explains the hybrid approach that was previously used for ingesting CRM reports from various platforms like VinSolutions and VAUTO, with both email-based and browser-based automation strategies.

-## Overview
+## Overview (Historical)

-The hybrid ingestion approach provides two methods for retrieving CRM reports:
+The hybrid ingestion approach provided two methods for retrieving CRM reports:

 1. **Email Ingestion**: Attempt to find and download reports from configured email accounts
 2. **Browser Automation Fallback**: If email ingestion fails, fall back to browser automation to log in and download reports directly

-This dual approach provides reliability and flexibility - if one method fails, the system automatically tries the other.
+This dual approach provided reliability and flexibility - if one method failed, the system automatically tried the other.

 ## Setup and Configuration